Alan Korwin

 Alan Korwin (born September 2, 1949) is an American writer, author and civil- and political-rights activist whose work serves the business, legal, news and firearms industries.
 In 1988, Korwin founded Bloomfield Press, which has grown into the largest publisher and distributor of gun-law books in the nation.
-It is built around books he has written on the subject, including The Arizona Gun Owner's Guide, Your First Gun, After You Shoot, and the unabridged federal guides Gun Laws of America and Supreme Court Gun Cases.
+It is built around books he has written on the subject, including The Arizona Gun Owner's Guide (coauthored by Shane Krauser), Your First Gun, After You Shoot, and the unabridged federal guides Gun Laws of America and Supreme Court Gun Cases.

 Invited twice to the U.S. Supreme Court to observe oral argument in Second Amendment gun-rights cases, he witnessed D.C. v.
 Heller, which led to his 11th book, The Heller Case: Gun Rights Affirmed and McDonald v.
 Chicago, in which he was an amicus.
 Over nearly three decades, he has written 10 of his 14 books on gun law or gun policy.